Right to Information

 4.5.4 List of schemes/ projects/ programme underway:

-The CMLRE components under O-SMART are restructured to major themes continued during 2021-26 as follows; The CMLRE components under O-SMART are restructured to major themes continued during 2021-26 as follows; 1) Marine Biodiversity & Ecology, 2) Fishery Resources and Habitat Assessment 3) Marine Ecosystem Dynamics and 4) Societal Development.
-In addition to above, under the Deep Ocean Mission (DOM), CMLRE envisaged to address the Technological Innovations for Exploration and Conservation of Deep-sea Biodiversity which include Inventorization of deep-sea fauna and flora of deep-sea hotspots like sea mounts, capacity building on deep sea taxonomy and genomic studies, development of biodiversity database, bio-prospecting using deep sea genetic material of microbes are some of the major areas to be focused
+The CMLRE components under the PRITHVI scheme are restructured to major themes continued during 2021-26 as follows: 1) Marine Biodiversity & Ecology, 2) Fishery Resources and Habitat Assessment, 3) Marine Ecosystem Dynamics, and 4) Societal Development.
+Under the Deep Ocean Mission (DOM), CMLRE envisaged addressing the Technological Innovations for Exploration and Conservation of Deep-sea Biodiversity, which include Inventorization of deep-sea fauna and flora of deep-sea hotspots like seamounts, capacity building on deep-sea taxonomy and genomic studies, and development of a biodiversity database.
+In addition to the above, the Mission Mausam (MM) program at CMLRE aims to advance scientific understanding of ocean–atmosphere interactions and their influence on marine ecosystems, biogeochemical cycles, and climate variability, thereby enabling predictive capability and supporting the sustainable management of marine living resources in the Indian EEZ under a changing climate.

-Sl No. Item Name of contractor Amount of contract(rs) Period of completion of contract
+Sl No. Items Name of contractor Amount of contract(rs) Period of completion of contract

 Q.1.
 What is Information?

 Information is any material in any form.
-It includes records, documents, memos, e-mails, opinions, advices, press releases, circulars, orders, logbooks, contracts, reports, papers, samples, models, data material held in any electronic form.
+It includes records, documents, memos, e-mails, opinions, advice, press releases, circulars, orders, logbooks, contracts, reports, papers, samples, models, and data material held in any electronic form.

 Q.2.
 What is a Public Authority?